Information on industry felt

 Felt is used for furniture glides for several years.
 Flat stamping felt parts are mounted in furniture glides by pressing, gluing, welding (friction or vibration welding) or injection moulding.
 The durability of these four methods with the same felt quality is about the same.
 The costs or product prices rise extremely when welding on or injection moulding.
 During welding on process the felt loses about 1.5 mm of its original thickness.

 In case of gluing a ready pre-assembled and self-adhesive felt is the appropriate choice since the felt manufacturer provides for a consistently high adhesive quality during the production process.
-Otherwise the gluing of the felt with hot glue or other suitable adhesives requires a very special quality control.
+Otherwise the gluing with hot glue or other suitable adhesives requires a very special quality control.

 The adhesive bonding of stamping felt parts on furniture glides made of Polyethylene or Polypropylene is only possible after a surface treatment or with special adhesives (cause of the unipolar surface of polyolefins).
 Usually this is disproportionately laborious and not recommended.